mariyapoly/car-dealer-client/README.md

 * Our barnds cars are super fast , air conditioning, affordable,transmission etc.our cars version will have a range of around 270 miles, more than 500 horsepower and a 0-60-mph time of 4.0 seconds.

-* Our customer find their car and purchase thier fancy car easily.

-* Our user effortlessly see their ordered products and  cancel their  ordered products and payment very effortlessly.

 * We have awesome team member. they are alltime try happy our customer and provide best services.